1yakub/CNBGROUPCONSULTING/wp-content/themes/cnb-consulting-theme/README.md

 #### Theme Functions
 The `functions.php` file has been updated to:
 - Load build manifest for dynamic asset paths
 - Enqueue optimized CSS and JavaScript
-- Maintain backward compatibility
+- Load specialized styles for blog pages when needed
 - Provide AJAX endpoints for forms

 #### Security Features